glencbz/notes/unit-3/rails/intro.md

 rails g model tweet username:string content:text
 ```

-This will create a migration file in the `db/migrations` directory and a model in the `app/models` directory.
+This will create a migration file in the `db/migrate` directory and a model in the `app/models` directory.

 more info: [Rails Guide - Active Record](http://guides.rubyonrails.org/active_record_basics.html)

-##Migrations

-Migrations are used to create the schema of our database.
-When we generate a model it creates a migration file that will automatically create the correct database table.

-To run all pending migrations just type `rake db:migrate` and the new table will be created.

-Migrations can also be used to make other database modifications. (eg adding, removing, renaming columns)
+### Migrations

+Migrations are a log of database operations, whether it's creating a schema, adding, removing, renaming columns etc. This is important because we want every copy of our app to have the same database information.

+With migrations, even if we work across different machines, we can ensure they all have the same database structure.
+All we need to do is execute `rails db:migrate`, this runs all pending migrations and updates our database accordingly

 More info: [Rails guides - migrations](http://guides.rubyonrails.org/active_record_migrations.html)

 ##Interacting with data

 We can directly interact with the data in our database using our model.
 This is typically done in the controller action.
+This is like using Mongoose in our Express routes.

 [Rails Guides - Active Record CRUD](http://guides.rubyonrails.org/active_record_basics.html#crud-reading-and-writing-data)

+Of course, there are easier ways for us to work with data.

-##Interactive Console
+### Interactive Console

 The rails interactive console can be loaded to test code and interact with our rails app directly.
 To start it you simply run `rails console` or `rails c` from the command line and it loads an interactive terminal `irb` with the rails app initialized.
 This is generally a good idea because you can test your modules using Active Record.